Alex Asensi

 Alex Asensi (born February 9, 1984), is a photographer and distinguished Pingpongo player in Norway.
 He has won four official Pingpongo tournaments in Oslo finishing the season 2013–2015 as the top leader of the Norwegian Ranking.
 He has also finished the season 2014–2015 as the number 2 of the World Biennial Ranking.
 He played 28 matches, winning 24 of them.

 Photographer

-Asensi is also a great photographer of this alternative sport, in fact he took pictures at all tournaments in which he has participated.
+Asensi is also a photographer of this alternative sport.
+He captured pictures at all tournaments in which he has participated.